HelpUserNotFound/EXPOSED-ADMIN-CTF-real/README.md

 ---

-## Step 5 — Access the Admin Interface
+## Clue 2 — Access the Admin Interface

 Because this is a non-production interface, it often uses weak or default credentials.